-New Orleans, LA – The International Bottled Water Association (IBWA) today announced its 2018-2019 officers and board of directors.
-IBWA members elected the association’s leadership during the 2018 Annual Business Conference, held in New Orleans, Louisiana, from November 12-15.Lynn Wachtmann, of Maumee Valley Bottlers, Inc., was re-elected to serve as chairman of the IBWA Board of Directors for 2018-2019.
-He is a member of IBWA’s executive committee and board of directors.
-He previously served as 2017-2018 chairman.
+Anaheim, CA – The International Bottled Water Association (IBWA) today announced its 2019-2020 officers and board of directors.
+IBWA members elected the association’s leadership during the 2019 Annual Business Conference, held in Anaheim, California, from November 18-21.

-The following IBWA members were elected or re-elected to the board of directors for a three-year term, expiring in 2021:
+The following IBWA members were elected or re-elected to the Board of Directors for a three-year term, expiring in 2022:

 - Philippe Caradec (Danone Waters of America)